 Competitions are all the rage in the social enterprise world.
 From New York to San Francisco, organizations seeking to nurture emerging social entrepreneurs have decided to go all in on the pitch session, offering the winners start-up funds and technical assistance.
 Good idea, right?

-Our friends, Rolfe Larson and Adam Brock, of Joining Vision and Action, a social enterprise consulting firm based in Denver, are not convinced.
-To weigh the pros and cons of competition in the social sector, they posed the question to social entrepreneurs in the npEnterprise Forum (npE), an online social enterprise forum with more than 10,000 subscribers.
+Our friend, Rolfe Larson, of Rolfe Larson Associates, a social enterprise consulting firm based in Denver, is not convinced.
+To weigh the pros and cons of competition in the social sector, he posed the question to social entrepreneurs online (in the npEnterprise Forum, which is no longer active).

 Too much about winners and losers?